 Rizpah: Midrash and Aggadah

-The midrash relates that after the death of Saul, David married Rizpah daughter of Aiah, who, according to the Bible, had been the dead king’s concubine.
+The A type of non-halakhic literary activitiy of the Rabbis for interpreting non-legal material according to special principles of interpretation (hermeneutical rules).midrash relates that after the death of Saul, David married Rizpah daughter of Aiah, who, according to the Bible, had been the dead king’s concubine.
 The Rabbis learn this from Nathan’s words to David in II Sam.
 12:8: “I gave you your master’s house and possession of your master’s wives,” with “your master’s wives” alluding to Rizpah.
 Although for appearance’s sake a man may not marry his father-in-law’s wife, David married Rizpah after Saul’s death, since the king’s widow may marry only another monarch (JT Yevamot 2:4, 3d; JT Sanhedrin 2:3, 20b).

 Rizpah’s behavior during the episode of the Gibeonites was highly praised by the Rabbis.
 Although two of her sons died, she accepted this, and took care that their corpses not be despoiled.
 Her actions were considered worthy of emulation and even King David learned from her.
 In consequence of her deeds, Rizpah saved all Israel from the famine.